 Once you’ve opened up communication channels with your target audience don’t let that valuable information go to waste.
 If customers are taking the time to get in touch, respond promptly.
 Show active listening and, if appropriate, release updates based on their feedback (assuming it’s a ‘we’, not a ‘me’ problem).
 Ultimately, a business is nothing without its customers and you're there to serve them.
 Don’t waste the opportunity to find out how to do it.

 Once you understand the basics, product discovery is easy to integrate into your workflow.
-Remember, it’s a non-linear process that enables you to gain valuable insights and a deeper understanding of your customers.
+Remember, it’s a non-linear process that enables you to gain valuable insights from user feedback and a deeper understanding of your customers.

 The more you learn about their needs and pain points, the better decisions you’ll be able to make about new features and updates.
 Make the discovery a constant throughout your product development and you’ll be able to solve specific problems and provide real value.

-With Chameleon, you can make it even easier for users to quickly discover the value by encouraging in-product engagement.
+With Chameleon, you can make it even easier for users to quickly share their feedback by running relevant and contextual in-product surveys.
 Find out how it can help your business thrive.